rodralez/NaveGo/GSoC-2017_ideas-list.md

 --------

-This chapter describes a number of fine alignment methods for improving the calibration of an INS attitude solution and inertial sensor errors between the initialization of the INS and the use of its navigation solution.
-It follows on from the discussion of INS initialization and alignment in Section 5.5 and exploits synergies with INS/GNSS integration, described in Chapter 12.

-Section 13.1 describes transfer alignment, in which measurements from a nearby reference navigation system are used to initialize, align, and calibrate an INS over a few seconds or minutes while in motion.
-Section 13.2 describes quasi-stationary alignment without heading initialization.
-Section 13.3 describes quasi-stationary fine alignment where the heading is known and the related zero velocity update (ZVU or ZUPT), which may be applied wherever an INS is known to be stationary.

-### **Project:** IMPLEMENTATION OF FUNCTIONS FOR INS ALIGNMENT AND ZERO VELOCITY
+### **Project:** IMPLEMENTATION OF FUNCTIONS FOR INS ALIGNMENT AND ZERO VELOCITY UPDATES
-Updates

-* **Brief Explanation:** The basic idea is to implement the alignment methods proposed in (Groves, 2008) chapters 5 and 13, for improving the calibration of an INS attitude solution and inertial sensor errors between the initialization of the INS and the use of its navigation solution.
+* **Brief Explanation:** The basic idea is to implement the alignment methods proposed in (Groves, 2008), chapters 5 and 13, for improving the calibration of an INS attitude solution and inertial sensor errors between the initialization of the INS and the use of its navigation solution.

 * **Expected results:** For each alignment method, one function in GNU Octave/MATLAB language should be develop.
 Each function must be tested with real data that will be previously provided.